Tayyab-Ejaz/digitify-assessment/README.md

 # Digitify Project

-A brief description of what your project does.
+A test project built with ❤️ for amazing people.
+It is based on React.js powered by love.

 ## Features